East Division (CFL): Interprovincial Rugby Football Union (1907–1959)

 By the mid-1950s, the Big Four had dropped all pretense of amateurism, and it was clear that it was a far higher calibre competition than the ORFU (the Quebec union had faded from the scene in the early part of the century), the only purely amateur union still competing for the Grey Cup.
-Moreover, the Western Interprovincial Football Union had been gaining strength over the last two decades, and its level of play was almost on par with that of the IRFU.
+Moreover, the Western Interprovincial Football Union rapidly gained strength after it was formed in 1936, and by the late 1940s its level of play was on the same level as that of the IRFU.
 The WIFU's champion had faced the Big Four's champion in the Grey Cup final every season since 1945, and it proved capable of winning the Grey Cup on a regular basis during this decade.
 Following the 1954 season, the ORFU finally stopped challenging for the Grey Cup, thus making the game a contest between the champions of the IRFU in the East and the WIFU in the West.
 Although it was another four years before the amateurs were formally locked out of Grey Cup play, this marks the start of the modern era of Canadian football.

 In 1956, the Big Four and WIFU agreed to form the Canadian Football Council.
 In 1958, the CFC withdrew from the CRU and renamed itself the Canadian Football League.
 The new league assumed control of the Grey Cup, though it had been the de facto professional championship for four years before then.